ishaan-bose/IB-Molecule-Viewer/Conventions And Usage/Convention.md

 ![Image Not Loading](./images_for_convention_and_usage/AtomMassAndNumber.png)<br>

-this short has 2 bytes, the first 9 bits will define atomic mass, the 7 bits will define atomic number
+this short has 2 bytes, the first 9 bits will define atomic mass, the last 7 bits will define atomic number

 ### Atomic Orbitals